trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/publishing-on-the-dal.md

 - Make sure that the Smart Rollup and the DAL node are both using the slot that you published the commitment to:

    - In the file `lib/src.rs`, the line `const SLOT_TO_MONITOR: u8 = 13;` should use your slot.
-   - When you run the command to start the DAL node, make sure that the `--producer-profiles` argument is set to your slot:
+   - When you run the command to start the DAL node, make sure that the `--operator-profiles` argument is set to your slot:

       ```bash
       octez-dal-node run --endpoint ${ENDPOINT} \
-        --producer-profiles=10 --data-dir _dal_node
+        --operator-profiles=10 --data-dir _dal_node
       ```
    - When you run the command to publish the commitment to the DAL, make sure that you publish it to your slot: